 Accrediting Approved Agencies

-To find out more about courses offered at Southwest, you can use our Catalog Search to view descriptions of our courses or the Interactive Course Schedule to see when and where a class is being offered.
+To find out more about courses offered at Southwest, you can use our Interactive Course Schedule to see when and where a class is being offered.

-- The Nursing Program is primarily taught on the Union Avenue Campus which is convenient to downtown and Midtown Memphis.
+The Nursing Program is primarily taught on the Union Avenue Campus which is convenient to downtown and midtown Memphis.

-- Applicants seeking admission to the Nursing Program at Southwest are required to submit results from the National League for Nursing (NLN) Examination as a part of the admissions process.
+Applicants seeking admission to the Nursing Program at Southwest are required to submit results from the National League for Nursing (NLN) Examination as a part of the admissions process.

-- Southwest College Policy Number 2:03:00:00/7: Admission to Allied Health and Nursing Programs (PDF) [Size: 35 KB], requires Adobe Reader (opens new window)
+Southwest College Policy Number 2:03:00:00/7: Admission to Allied Health and Nursing Programs

-- Effective July 1, 2011 (unless exempted by law) students admitted into any Allied Health or Nursing Program and expecting to have patient contact must present proof of protection against Hepatitis B before patient contact begins.
+Students admitted into any Allied Health or Nursing Program and expecting to have patient contact must present proof of protection against Hepatitis B before patient contact begins.